harshitpaunikar1/lead-management-product-launch/.github/project-buildup-history.md

 - Task summary: Wrote a pre-mortem for the test — what could go wrong, how to detect it, and what to do in each scenario.
 Helps frame the monitoring plan.
 - Deliverable: Pre-mortem written for the A/B test.
 Monitoring plan outlined.
+## 2024-11-18 - Day 7: Final case study

+- Task summary: Finalized the Lead Management Product Launch case study today.
+Did a full review of the document flow: problem statement, current state analysis, root cause identification, proposed interventions, A/B test design, and expected outcomes.
+Each section linked logically to the next.
+Also added an appendix with the data analysis supporting the funnel conversion numbers.
+- Deliverable: Full case study reviewed and polished.
+Data appendix added.